Pantone's Color of the Year is a calming start to 2020

 Ricco Bello Classic Notebook ($12.99; amazon.com)

-This Classic Blue-inspired college-ruled notebook is ideal for all your 2020 goal setting.
+This Classic Blue college-ruled notebook is ideal for all your 2020 goal setting.

 _______________________________________________________________________________